 Is a person anything more than a physical body with a physical brain?
 Is there any "higher" reality or does the everyday world we ordinarily experience constitute all that there is?
-We will first learn to identify and evaluate an argument and then use this skill to examine a number of classical answers to the above questions.
+We first learn to identify and evaluate an argument and then use this skill to examine a number of classical answers to the above questions.
 However, as the course progresses, the students will be expected to develop their own positions on a number of the above issues, to analyze the positions of other students, and to respond to such critical analysis themselves.
 PREREQUISITE: This course is open to Form VI students or by special request of the Dean of Studies.
-Introduction to Ethics (Term I) (1 credit) This course will cover the traditional theories of ethics (utilitarianism, social contract theory, theories of rights and duties, caring, justice, etc.) as well as extensive discussions of contemporary problems facing people today within the context of these classical ethical theories.
-Readings will be selected from both traditional sources (Plato, Aristotle, Hobbes, Kant, Mill) and commentaries on contemporary events.
-Each student will be expected to become an expert on one contemporary problem and one traditional theory and will be expected to play a major role in teaching those subjects to the rest of the class.
+Ethics (Term I) (1 credit) This course covers the traditional theories of ethics (utilitarianism, social contract theory, theories of rights and duties, caring, justice, etc.) as well as extensive discussions of contemporary problems facing people today within the context of these classical ethical theories.
+Readings are selected from both traditional sources (Plato, Aristotle, Hobbes, Kant, Mill) and commentaries on contemporary events.
+Each student is expected to become an expert on one contemporary problem and one traditional theory and will be expected to play a major role in teaching those subjects to the rest of the class.
 PREREQUISITE: This course is open to Form VI students or by special request to the Dean of Studies.
 Philosophy of Happiness and the Good Life (Term II) (1 credit) How do I live a happy life?
 This question could rightly be described as one of the central questions of both the western and eastern philosophical traditions.
-In this course we will examine historical and contemporary answers to this question from a wide range of academic disciplines.
-The course will be grounded in examining the classical philosophies of the good life: from Aristotle's Nichomachean Ethics and the writings of Epicurus and the Stoics, to the answers provided by Maimonoides, Confucius, and the Bhagavad Gita.
-The course will also examine contemporary findings on the nature of happiness from a psychological and scientific perspective.
+In this course, we examine historical and contemporary answers to this guestion from a wide range of academic disciplines.
+The course is grounded in examining the classical philosophies of the good life: from Aristotle's Nichomachean Ethics and the writings of Epicurus and the Stoics, to the answers provided by Maimonoides, Confucius and the Bhagavad Gita.
+The course also examines contemporary findings on the nature of happiness from a psychological and scientific perspective.
 PREREQUISITE: This course is open to Form VI students or by special request to the Dean of Studies.
-Philosophy of Religion (Term III)
+Philosophy of Religion (Term III) (1 credit)

-(1 credit)

-This course will help students develop a better understanding of both the religious and secular views of the world in which we live.
-The fundamental principles that underlie a number of different religions (Eastern and Western) will be examined.
-In addition, the challenge that modern science (especially psychology/biology/physics) is often held to present to religion will be looked at in detail, and the religious responses to this challenge will be examined.
-We will also examine the thesis that man's search for meaning and significance in his life results in a 'religious-like' attitude toward some similar central unifying theme whether it appears in the form of traditional organized religion, non-traditional personal religious beliefs, or secular humanistic causes.
+This course helps students develop a better understanding of both the religious and secular views of the world in which we live.
+The fundamental principles that underlie a number of different religions (Eastern and Western) are examined.
+In addition, the challenge that modern science (especially psychology/ biology/physics) is often held to present to religion is looked at in detail, and the religious responses to this challenge will be examined.
+We also examine the thesis that man's search for meaning and significance in life results in a 'religious-like' attitude toward some similar central unifying theme - whether it appears in the form of traditional organized religion, non-traditional personal religious beliefs or secular humanistic causes.
 PREREQUISITE: This course is open to Form VI students or by special request to the Dean of Studies.

-MATHEMATICS DEPARTMENT
+MATHEMATICS

-Mr. Chad Fularz, Chair
+Ms. Amy Yam, Chair